qutheory/cloud-documentation/docs/database/beta/backups.md

 # Backups

+!!! warning
+    Backup features are not implemented yet.

 Backups are a vital part of data hosting.
 We basically have 2 ways of managing backups. `Continuous Backups` and `On-demand backups`.
 There are some core differences explained here.

 ## Continuous Backups